-Nepenthes tend to have relatively small/shallow root systems, so they only tend to get root bound in smaller pots.
+Nepenthes usually have relatively small/shallow root systems, so they only tend to get root bound in smaller pots.
 That said, soil does compact, get old, and start to decompose.
 This can result in too much moisture retention, and a lack of soil aeration encourages unhealthy bacteria and can stunt or rot roots.
-A fresh batch of soil is like a new pair of running shoes – comfortable on the feet, odorless, and encourages healthy behaviors.
+A fresh batch of soil is like a new pair of running shoes – comfortable, odorless, and encouraging of healthy behaviors.

-Also, once weeds gab hold in a growing area, it can be near-impossible to get rid of them all.
+Also, once weeds grab hold in a growing area, it can be near-impossible to get rid of them all.
 Sometimes a soil reset is the easiest way to weed.

 Most plastic pots work just fine, and net pots or orchid pots are super, particularly in high-humidity environments.
 If you use long-fibered sphagnum moss in the soil mix (we’ll discuss soil mixtures, below), it will frequently sprout back to life and you’ll have moss growing out of the side of the pot.
 This is neat.
 The copious holes also allow for ample drainage which avoids root rot, and great aeration which cuts down on anaerobic bacteria.
 Avoiding decomposition by keeping the soil alive also means you’ll need to change soil much less frequently in the future.
 Sometimes, you’ll even have a Nepenthes sprout out the side of a pot which is also a cool bonus.
 Do note that, due to the large amount of soil exposed to the air, water evaporation in net pots is higher than in normal pots, and you’ll need to monitor moisture levels to make sure things don’t dry out.